plotly/plotly.py/doc/python/figure-structure.md

   * Controls which can be positioned in paper coordinates and which can trigger Plotly.js functions when interacted with by a user:
     * `updatemenus`: [single buttons, toggles](/python/custom-buttons/) and [dropdown menus](/python/dropdowns/)
     * `sliders`: [slider controls](/python/sliders/)

+#### The Top-Level `frames` Attribute

-* `frames`, whose value must be a list of dicts that define sequential frames in an [animated plot](/python/animations/).
+The third of the three top-level attributes of a figure is `frames`, whose value must be a list of dicts that define sequential frames in an [animated plot](/python/animations/).
 Each frame contains its own data attribute as well as other parameters.
 Animations are usually triggered and controlled via controls defined in layout.sliders and/or layout.updatemenus

+### The `config` Object

-> Note: At [render-time](/python/renderers/), it is also possible to control certain figure behaviors which are not considered part of the figure proper i.e. the behaviour of the "modebar" and how the figure relates to mouse actions like scrolling.
-The object that contains these options is called the [`config`, and has its own documentation page](/python/configuration-options/).
+At [render-time](/python/renderers/), it is also possible to control certain figure behaviors which are not considered part of the figure proper i.e. the behaviour of the "modebar" and how the figure relates to mouse actions like scrolling etc. The object that contains these options is called the [`config`, and has its own documentation page](/python/configuration-options/).
 It is exposed in Python as the `config` keyword argument of the `.show()` method on `plotly.graph_objects.Figure` objects.

 ### Positioning With Paper or Container Coordinates